WiiZARDD/MW3-Name-Spoofer/README.md

 - For brain dead skids saying this is dEtEctEd, it will never be so please go back to bed.

-- If it isn't working for you, you're either retarded or doing something wrong, because it works,
+- If it isn't working for you, you're either retarded or doing something wrong, because it works.

+## License
+> Copyright © 2021 WiiZARDD

+This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php) - see the [LICENSE](LICENSE) file for details.